Book a Tour →

 Avg max 26°C · 9 rain days

-Jacaranda season in full swing — Brisbane is genuinely stunning.
+Jacaranda season begins — Brisbane is genuinely stunning in purple.
 Ocean warming back to comfortable swimming temperatures.
-Some afternoon storms returning, but mornings are consistently magnificent.
-The Brisbane Festival (arts and performance) makes October an excellent month for city-based culture as well as day trips.
+Some afternoon storms returning but mornings are consistently magnificent.
+End of whale watching season.
+Tame Impala at Brisbane Entertainment Centre (October 2026 — 3 nights).
+An excellent month for both city culture and day trips.

 November